40Digits/wordpress-starter-theme/README.md

 * module-accordion

 ####Comments
-Use comments to seperate logical groups of styles within a document.
+Use comments to separate logical groups of styles within a document.
 This also allows us to convert from .scss <-> .sass without any hikcups.
 To get uniforminity with comments, please use the following three.

-* The top level of your sass file should contain the name in all uppercaps
+* The top level of your sass file should contain the name in all uppercase
 * Inside your sass file, divide sections up with a comment header
 * And for single properties, use //